NitroGuy10/RoundUp/README.md

   # RoundUp_Output is a NEW folder containing copies of the designated files.
 ```

-RoundUp will warn you if you attend to RoundUp an abnormally large amount of data,
+RoundUp will warn you if you attempt to RoundUp an abnormally large amount of data,
 but YOU ARE ULTIMATELY RESPONSIBLE for ensuring you don't screw up your disk or accidentally copy an absurd amount of data.

 If you want to RoundUp a different directory than the one RoundUp assumes you want, use do_path when prompted.